Invasion of Gozo (1551): Efforts to improve defences

 Plans of proposals to modernize Mdina (left) and the Gozo Castello (right); although neither of these exact proposals were implemented, both fortresses were later upgraded between the 16th and 18th centuries.

 With the sacking of Gozo and the loss of Tripoli in quick succession, the Hospitallers anticipated that another Ottoman attack on Malta would take place in the sailing season of 1552.
 Grand Master de Homedes evacuated non-combatants to Syracuse and Licata in Sicily, and the Order's Council decided to focus its efforts on improving the fortifications of Malta in case of another attack.

 Viceroy of Sicily Juan de Vega sent the military engineer Pietro Prado to Malta, and in January 1552 the latter reviewed the island's defences together with a commission of Hospitaller knights.
 It was decided to hastily build two new fortresses at strategic points around the Grand Harbour on the main island: Fort Saint Elmo at the tip of the Sciberras peninsula and Fort Saint Michael at the landward side of the Isola peninsula.
 Existing fortifications including Fort Saint Angelo were also strengthened.
 Although the anticipated 1552 attack did not materialise, these forts later played a key role in the Great Siege of Malta in 1565, in which Dragut was killed in action during an attack on Fort Saint Elmo.
-Although the damage that the Castello of Gozo had sustained in 1551 was repaired by the 1560s, and all debris from the attack were cleared by 1568, no efforts were made to modernise it in the years after the attack.
+Although the damage that the Castello of Gozo had sustained in 1551 was repaired by the 1560s, and all debris from the attack were cleared by 1568, no efforts were made to modernise it in the years after the attack, largely due to a lack of funds and because the Order focused its efforts on building fortifications around the Grand Harbour and on its navy.